jakarta-coffee-builder/pages/archetype.md

 - `web`
 - `full` (default)

+Values for `jakartaModule` property:
+- `ejb`
+- `web` (default)

 Values for `jakartaVersion` property:
 - `10.0.0`
 - `11.0.0` (default)

 ### 📌 Note
-As of this post, it is only creating the dependency for Jakarta EE 11, version 11.0.0-M4
+As of this post, it is only creating the dependency for Jakarta EE 11, version 11.0.0

 ### Example